-(a) Includes bond anticipation notes (see Debt Table C).(b) To date, no payments have been required on any guarantees.
+(a) To date, no payments have been required on any guarantees.

 The following table sets forth information on Income Tax Revenues and debt service on bonds, notes, and obligations necessary to determine the applicable coverage requirements related to the Pension Bonds and the CLC Bonds as discussed above.